Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

 \subsection{Model performance evaluation}

-As discussed in Section 4, the proposed models and benchmark models are evaluated via OOS mean squared error (MSE), OOS $R^2$ and DM tests.
+As discussed in Section~\ref{subsec:perform_evalu_ch2}, the proposed models and benchmark models are evaluated via OOS mean squared error (MSE), OOS $R^2$ and DM tests.
 Table~\ref{tab:model_perform_ch2} shows the MSE and OOS $R^2$ for the main models.
-Benchmark models for the data period include and exclude the pandemic which is from December 2019 to December 2021.
-We can see from the period of ‘2112’, which contains the full testing period from January 2013 to December 2021, that all proposed models outperform the benchmark models.
-The average OOS $R^2$ implies that the proposed MLP model with 2 hidden layers which has 3.66\% as the average OOS $R^2$, outperforms all alternative models and is followed by the one with 3 hidden layers, which achieved 2.86\% of OOS interpretability, but apart from the proposed MLP model with 1,2,3,4 hidden layers, the rest of the models all face the overfitting issue to some extent.
-Deep overfitting implies model misspecification issues, which are defined as model form mismatch in the features and labels.
-In this sense, Model OLS, PLS, PCR and GKX2020 with 3 hidden layers potentially have model misspecification suspect under the full testing period condition. \\
+Benchmark models for the data period include (2112) and exclude (1911) the COVID-19 pandemic (from November 2019 to December 2021).
+In both periods, we observe that all proposed models (from fw1 to fw5) significantly outperform the benchmark models.
+The average OOS $R^2$ implies that the proposed MLP model with 2 hidden layers which has 4.45\% as the average OOS $R^2$, outperforms all alternative models and is followed by the one with 3 hidden layers, which achieved 3.65\% of average OOS $R^2$, but apart from the proposed MLP model with 1,2,3,4 hidden layers in Period 2112, and the proposed MLP model with 2,3,4 hidden layers, the alternative models have negative OOS $R^2$, which indicates the model overfitting issue to some extent.
+Model overfitting refers to a situation in which a predictive model captures not only the underlying patterns in the training data set but also the random noise.
+As a result, it exhibits excellent in-sample performance but poor out-of-sample performance.
+Deep overfitting implies the possibility of model mis-specification, which means the model form mismatch.
+In this sense, Model OLS, PLS, PCR and GKX2020 with 3 hidden layers may not perform as expected in this case.
+For the testing period, excluding the pandemic, which was from January 2013 to November 2019, the best-proposed models had the highest OOS $R^2$, which are 3.36\% and 2.5\% for 2 and 3 hidden layers, respectively.
+It is consistent that the proposed MLP model with 2 hidden layers is the best-performing, followed solidly by the one with 3 hidden layers, and it maintains its advantage even during the pandemic-inclusive period (2112).\\